S. J. Sindu

 SJ Sindu (born November 27, 1987) is a genderqueer Sri Lankan American novelist and short story writer.
 Her first novel, Marriage of a Thousand Lies, was released by Soho Press in June 2017, won the Publishing Triangle Edmund White Award for Debut Fiction, and was named an American Library Association Stonewall Honor Book.
 Her second novel, Blue-Skinned Gods, was released on November 17, 2021, also by Soho Press.
-Her second chapbook Dominant Genes, which won the 2020 Black River Chapbook Competition, is being released in February 2022 by Black Lawrence Press.
-Her middle-grade fantasy graphic novel, Shakti, is forthcoming from HarperCollins.
+Her second chapbook Dominant Genes, which won the 2020 Black River Chapbook Competition, was released in February 2022 by Black Lawrence Press.
+Her middle-grade fantasy graphic novel, Shakti, was published in 2023 by HarperCollins.
 Her work has been published in Brevity, The Normal School, The Los Angeles Review of Books, apt, Vinyl Poetry, PRISM International, VIDA, Black Girl Dangerous, rkvry quarterly, and elsewhere.
-Sindu was a 2013 Lambda Literary Fellow, holds an MA from the University of Nebraska-Lincoln, and a PhD in Creative Writing from Florida State University.
-She currently teaches Creative Writing at University of Toronto Scarborough.
+Sindu was a 2013 Lambda Literary Fellow, holds an MA from the University of Nebraska–Lincoln, and a PhD in Creative Writing from Florida State University.
+She currently teaches Creative Writing at Virginia Commonwealth University.